Yijun-Wu/2020-msia423-Ren-GroceryRecommender/README.md

 Unit test is run for `src/market_basket_analysis.py` and `src/scores.py`.

-Other functions are for download / upload /database creation purpose, so we won't perform tests in this case.
+Other functions that interact with S3, a database or API, or pull together all the functionality for a step, we won't perform tests in these cases.

 ```
 docker build -t grocery_recommender .
-docker run grocery_recommender pytest
+docker run grocery_recommender run_test.sh
 ```